 Every student is talented and gifted

-TAG works with the spectrum of Latino and ELL youth, from those who are high-achieving and college-bound, to those who may be struggling and need a little bit of extra help, for it is our philosophy that every student is talented and gifted and it is our responsibility and that of other adults and educators to help students discover, develop and manifest their talents and gifts.
+TAG | ALERTA works with the spectrum of Latinx and Multilingual youth, from those who are high-achieving and college-bound, to those who may be struggling and need a little bit of extra help, for it is our philosophy that every student is talented and gifted and it is our responsibility and that of other adults and educators to help students discover, develop and manifest their talents and gifts.

 Reaching out to families and increasing their involvement in their child's education is a key component of our strategy.
 Bilingual family events at schools and UMass Boston, meetings with parents, and frequent family phone contact are a regular part of our programs.